decentralized-identity/sidetree/docs/implementation.md

 ```

 #### Response body schema
+> Note: The transactions array will always end with a complete block of data, but can start in the middle of a block.
 ```json
 {
   "moreTransactions": "True if there are more transactions beyond the returned batch.
 False otherwise.",